ali-falahati/ali-falahati.github.io/_pages/about.md

 ------
 _Under supervision of [Professor Nasrin Alamdari](https://www.nasrinalamdari.com/), Florida State University (May-Aug 2022)_

-I joined the Climate change and Water resources research team at Florida State University as their data scientist and machine learning engineer.
+I joined the Climate Change and Water Resources Research team at Florida State University as their data scientist and machine learning engineer.
+In this role, I actively participated in multiple projects focused on automating computer software for water resources modeling and applying machine learning techniques to complex natural and man-made systems.

-I helped with multiple projects on automating computer software for water resources modeling and machine learning applications to complex natural and man-made systems.
-The projects sought to find cost-effective strategies for water quality improvement and flood mitigation using multi-objective optimization as well as prediction of harmful algal blooms in freshwater and coastal water using various watershed and water body variables.
+One of the key objectives of these projects was to identify cost-effective strategies for improving water quality and mitigating floods through the use of multi-objective optimization.
+Additionally, we worked on predicting harmful algal blooms in freshwater and coastal water by leveraging various watershed and water body variables.

+In addition to modeling and analysis, I also contributed to data visualization efforts and the development of analytical dashboards.
+I was responsible for setting up databases and pipelines to ensure efficient data management and processing.

 🚦 Big Data for Tehran Traffic
 ------